aitgon/wopmars/docs/content/overview.rst

 Overview
 ============

+WopMars is a database-driven workflow manager written in python similar to GNU Makefile or Snakemake.
+The difference is that the definition file of WopMars takes into account input/output SQLITE table defined as python paths to SQLAlchemy models.

 A Wopmars workflow requires the definition of three types of files:

 - The workflow definition file or wopfile